chefxxx/COMET/README.md

-## 🔬 EventMixing²
+## 🔬 COMET

-EventMixing² is a highly optimised, generic library for generating tuples from large datasets.
+COMET is a highly optimised, generic library for generating tuples from large datasets.

 ## 🌟 Features